 Ph.D. in Atlantic History

 Please note that the official FIU Graduate Catalog provides the most complete and accurate description of degree requirements.
-Be sure to consult the Catalog in History for the year of admission when determining courses for degree.
+Be sure to consult the Catalog in History for the year of admission when determining admissions criteria and courses for degree.

 Description and Goals

-The History offerings are complemented by other graduate programs in cognate fields within the College of Arts and Sciences.
-In particular, the strength of Latin America within the Department meshes well with the University-wide emphasis on Latin American and Caribbean Studies.
+The History offerings are complemented by other graduate programs in cognate fields within the Steven J. Green School of International and Public Affairs.
+In particular, the strength of Latin America within the department meshes well with the university-wide emphasis on Latin American and Caribbean Studies.

 Number of Credits and Nature of Required Courses

-The PhD requires 45 hours of credit beyond the MA in History, or 75 hours beyond the baccalaureate.
-Required credit-hours for individuals with a baccalaureate are distributed in the following manner:
+The Ph.D. requires 45 credit hours beyond the M.A. in History, or 75 credit hours beyond the B.A.
+In both cases, 15 of the credits are dissertation credits earned after passing comprehensive examinations and advancing to candidacy.
+Required credit hours for individuals entering with a B.A. are distributed in the following manner:

-- 6 in Research Seminars in Atlantic Civilization
+- 6 credits in a two-semester Atlantic Civilization research seminar

-- 24 within a cultural concentration area, such as United States, Latin America, Europe, or Africa (including 6 taken in a two-semester Research Seminar)
+- 24 credits within a cultural concentration area, such as United States, Latin America, Europe, or Africa (including 6 taken in a two-semester research seminar)

-- 15 outside of the cultural concentration, which can be taken either in History (3 of which must be in a comparative course, such as HIS or WOH, excluding Historical Methods or seminars in Atlantic Civilization), or in cognate discipline
+- 15 credits outside of the cultural concentration, which can be taken either in History (3 of which must be in a comparative course such as HIS or WOH, excluding Historical Methods and seminars in Atlantic Civilization)

 Courses form part of the student's development in the field, factual and interpretive, in preparation for the comprehensive written and oral examinations to qualify for doctoral candidacy.
-A minimum of 27 hours of residency (e.g., three semesters for full-time students) is expected prior to filing for the qualifying examinations.
+A minimum of 27 credits of residency (e.g., three semesters for full-time students) is expected prior to filing for the qualifying examinations.
 The student may, in consultation with the faculty, decide that more work is necessary before the exams are attempted.
-The standard course load of nine hours per semester means that the qualifying examinations will usually be administered near the end of the second year of residency, or at the beginning of the third year.
+The standard course load of 9 credits per semester means that the qualifying examinations will usually be administered near the end of the second year of residency for students entering with an M.A., or at the end of the third year for students entering with a B.A.
 For more information about the exams, consult the Graduate Policies and Procedures page.

 Thorough knowledge of one foreign language and reading knowledge of another are required of all students.
 Alternatively, students may demonstrate knowledge of one language and competency in social science quantitative skills.
 Language requirements vary, according to the major fields.
-In cases where the dissertation will be in the history of US or English-speaking countries, one language plus the quantitative skill is sufficient.
+In cases where the dissertation will be in the history of the United States or English-speaking countries, one language plus the quantitative skill is sufficient.
 In Latin American history, Spanish and Portuguese are expected.
-Students should check with the Department's Director of Graduate Studies to determine which languages are appropriate for their program of studies.
+Students should check with the department's Graduate Program Director to determine which languages are appropriate for their program of studies.

-- Readings in History: Comparative Slavery and Eman. in the Atlantic World
+- Readings in History: Comparative Slavery and Emancipation in the Atlantic World

 - Readings in History: Atlantic History in the Age of Revolution, 1760-1825